The Guggenheim Museum

 The Solomon R Guggenheim Museum was designed by US architect Frank Lloyd Wright and was completed shortly after his death in 1959.
 It is well worth a visit just to see this icon of Modernist architecture, which was designed specifically to showcase the modern art within.
 Inside, it features a highly commended collection of late 19th and 20th-century art works, as well as touring exhibitions.
 From beneath the huge glass dome, a quarter-of-a-mile-long ramp spirals down the inside of the building, past the collection of art, including works by Pissarro, Kandinsky, Klee, Picasso, Toulouse-Lautrec, Cézanne, Mapplethorpe and Gober.
 Lovers of modern art will be in heaven.

 Address: 1071 Fifth Avenue, at 89th Street

 Transport: Subway 4, 5 or 6 to 86th Street; bus M1, M2, M3, or M4 on Madison or Fifth Avenue

-Admission: $18 adults, free for children under 12; concessions available.
+Admission: $25 for adults; concessions available.
 Rates differ for special exhibitions.